SR 11 – 7 Regulations

 Introduction

-In 2008, following the global financial crisis, regulatory bodies and governments came together to establish a set of rules and regulations to ensure that organizations that use ML and predictive models for business decisions are compliant with all relevant laws and regulations.
+In 2008, following the global financial crisis, regulatory bodies and governments came together to establish a set of rules and regulations to ensure that organizations that use AI and predictive models for business decisions are compliant with all relevant laws and regulations.
 These regulations, such as SR 09-1 and SR 11-7, etc., set out the expectations for model risk management in the banking and bank holding company sectors.
 These regulations also mandate the use of standardized approaches for the development, testing, validation, implementation, retraining, and retirement of models, including models acquired from third parties, and ensure that the performance of the models is monitored over time.
-This helps to ensure that ML models are responsible and ethical and that decisions made with them are fair and transparent.
+This helps to ensure that AI models are responsible and ethical and that decisions made with them are fair and transparent.

-ML in Banking Sector
+AI in Banking Sector

-The banking sector is one of the most data-intensive industries in the world, and as such, ML models are used extensively in order to drive decision-making and improve operations.
+The banking sector is one of the most data-intensive industries in the world, and as such, AI models are used extensively in order to drive decision-making and improve operations.
+There are a number of ways in which AI models are used in the banking sector, including:

 1. Automated customer service: